 ARTIST BIOGRAPHY

-Mensah's works serve as a powerful narrative that explores multifaceted themes such as identity, labor, history, migration, and power interplay through his paintings, sculptures, installations, and photo documentaries.
-His work focuses on construction and small-scale mining known as ‘galamsey’ in Ghana.
-He reflects on his lived experience as a miner and a construction worker in Tarkwa, Ghana.
-Through his current art research, he raises critical issues surrounding construction, delves into the lives involved, and scrutinizes their archetypal influence on communities in both Tarkwa, Ghana, and Gainesville, U.S.A., where these activities are in operation, and the geopolitics involved in labor.
+Ebenezer Nketsiah Mensah is an artist who recently graduated with an MFA in Studio Arts from the University of Florida.
+He received his BFA in Painting and Sculpture from the Kwame Nkrumah University of Science and Technology in 2018.
+Mensah's works serve as a powerful narrative that explores multifaceted themes such as identity, labor, history, migration, and the interplay of power through his paintings, sculptures, installations, and photo documentaries.
+His work focuses on construction and small-scale mining, known as ‘galamsey’ in Ghana.
+Mensah reflects on his lived experiences as a miner and a construction worker in Tarkwa, Ghana.
+Through his art, he raises critical issues surrounding this practice, delves into the lives of those involved, and scrutinizes their archetypal influence on communities in both Ghana and the U.S., where these activities occur, as well as the geopolitics involved in labor.

 His evolving career continues to make a profound impact on contemporary art.